diesmo5/diesmo5.com-old-/content/policy/terms-conditions.md

     <li>Sell, rent or sub-license material from https://diesmo5.com</li>
     <li>Reproduce, duplicate or copy material from https://diesmo5.com</li>
 </ol>
-Redistribute content from DIESMO5 (unless content is specifically made for redistribution).
+Redistribute content from DIESMO 5 (unless content is specifically made for redistribution).

 <h4 class="font-weight-bold text-dark pt-3">User Comments</h4>
 <ol>
     <li>This Agreement shall begin on the date hereof.</li>
     <li>Certain parts of this website offer the opportunity for users to post and exchange opinions, information, material and data ('Comments') in areas of the website.
-DIESMO5 does not screen, edit, publish or review Comments prior to their appearance on the website and Comments do not reflect the views or opinions ofDIESMO5, its agents or affiliates.
+DIESMO 5 does not screen, edit, publish or review Comments prior to their appearance on the website and Comments do not reflect the views or opinions ofDIESMO 5, its agents or affiliates.
 Comments reflect the view and opinion of the person who posts such view or opinion.
-To the extent permitted by applicable laws DIESMO5shall not be responsible or liable for the Comments or for any loss cost, liability, damages or expenses caused and or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this
+To the extent permitted by applicable laws DIESMO 5shall not be responsible or liable for the Comments or for any loss cost, liability, damages or expenses caused and or suffered as a result of any use of and/or posting of and/or appearance of the Comments on this
     website.</li>
-    <li>DIESMO5reserves the right to monitor all Comments and to remove any Comments which it considers in its absolute discretion to be inappropriate, offensive or otherwise in breach of these Terms and Conditions.</li>
+    <li>DIESMO 5reserves the right to monitor all Comments and to remove any Comments which it considers in its absolute discretion to be inappropriate, offensive or otherwise in breach of these Terms and Conditions.</li>
     <li>You warrant and represent that:
         <ol>
             <li>You are entitled to post the Comments on our website and have all necessary licenses and consents to do so;</li>